 1. Squaring before halving.
 For x2+10xx^2 + 10x, the needed term is 2525, not 100100.

-2. Forgetting to balance the extra term.
-If you add a value to make a square, you must also subtract the same total value.
+2. Forgetting to balance.
+If you add a value to make a square, subtract the same total value.

-3. Skipping the leading coefficient step.
-If the quadratic starts with 2x22x^2 or 3x23x^2, factor that coefficient out first from the quadratic part.
+3. Skipping the leading coefficient step when the quadratic starts with 2x22x^2 or 3x23x^2.

 4. Losing the sign. (x4)2(x - 4)^2 expands to x28x+16x^2 - 8x + 16, not x2+8x+16x^2 + 8x + 16.